eoincondron/groupby-lib/docs/source/index.rst

-kungfu-pandas Documentation
+groupby-lib Documentation
 ============================

-**kungfu-pandas** is a high-performance extension package for pandas that provides optimized groupby operations using NumPy arrays and Numba's just-in-time compilation.
+**groupby-lib** is a high-performance extension package for pandas that provides optimized groupby operations using NumPy arrays and Numba's just-in-time compilation.

 The package is designed to work seamlessly with pandas DataFrames and Series while providing significant performance improvements for various array types.